patorjk/mui-dt/README.md

 ```

 ## Breaking Changes with mui-datatables
 This library started as a fork of mui-datatables.
 I'm aiming to keep it similar enough so that someone could use this as a drop in replacement, however, the more I work on this library, the more it will evolve.
-Below I list list "breaking" changes with mui-datatables.
+Below I list "breaking" changes with mui-datatables.

 * The "resetFilters" event that occurs for the onTableChange function is now called "clearFilters". (reason: with the addition of filterPopoverOptions and the ability to confirm filters, there needed to be a reset and a clear function. "reset" already existed and functioned as a "clear", so it was renamed)